Credit Suisse lifts Blue Owl Capital Inc. [OWL] price estimate. Who else is bullish?

-Blue Owl Capital Inc. [NYSE: OWL] stock went on a downward path that fall over -1.11% on Tuesday, amounting to a one-week price decrease of less than -4.55%.
+Blue Owl Capital Inc. [NYSE: OWL] surged by $0.29 during the normal trading session on Tuesday and reaching a high of $12.01 during the day while it closed the day at $11.72.
 The company report on November 23, 2022 that Blue Owl Capital Inc. to Present at the Goldman Sachs 2022 US Financial Services Conference.

 Sponsored